Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Related Literature

 Saddle-point optimization problems have attracted significant attention due to their applications in machine learning, such as training generative adversarial networks \citep{daskalakis2017training}.
 No-regret learning algorithms have been extensively studied with the aim of achieving either average-iterate or last-iterate convergence.
-To attain last-iterate convergence, many recent algorithms incorporate optimism~\citep{rakhlin2013online,rakhlin2013optimization}, including optimistic multiplicative weights update~\citep{daskalakis2018last,lei2021last,wei2020linear}, optimistic gradient descent ascent~\citep{daskalakis2017training,mertikopoulos2018optimistic,de2022convergence}, and extra-gradient methods~\citep{golowich2020last,mokhtari2020unified}.
+To attain last-iterate convergence, many recent algorithms incorporate optimism~\citep{rakhlin2013online,rakhlin2013optimization}, including optimistic multiplicative weights update~\citep{daskalakis2018last,lei:aistats:2021,wei2020linear}, optimistic gradient descent ascent~\citep{daskalakis2017training,mertikopoulos2018optimistic,de2022convergence}, and extra-gradient methods~\citep{golowich2020last,mokhtari2020unified}.

 As an alternative approach, payoff perturbation has gained renewed attention.
 In this approach, players' payoff functions are regularized with strongly convex terms~\citep{cen2021fast,cen2022faster,pmlr-v206-pattathil23a}, which stabilizes the dynamics and leads to convergence.
 Some existing works have shown convergence to an approximate equilibrium under fixed perturbation \citep{sokota2022unified,Tuyls2006,coucheney2015penalty,leslie2005individual,abe2022mutationdriven,hussain2023asymptotic}.
-To recover equilibria of the original game, later studies have employed a decreasing schedule or iterative regularization~\citep{facchinei2003finite,koshal2013regularized,yousefian2017smoothing,bernasconi2022last,liu2022power,cai2023uncoupled}, or have updated the regularization center periodically~\citep{perolat2021poincare,abe2022last, abe2024slingshot}.
-In contrast to these approaches, our algorithms converge without decaying or modifying the perturbation.
+To recover equilibria of the original game, later studies have employed a decreasing schedule or iterative regularization~\citep{facchinei2003finite,koshal2013regularized,yousefian2017smoothing,bernasconi2024learning,liu2022power,cai2023uncoupled}, or have updated the regularization center periodically~\citep{perolat2021poincare,abe2022last, abe2024slingshot}.
+In contrast to these approaches, our algorithms avoid iteration-budget-dependent tuning of the perturbation strength by exploiting the equilibrium invariance property of our asymmetric perturbation.

-Extensive-form games, which model sequential and imperfect-information interactions, have also been studied from both theoretical and empirical perspectives.
-Strategy representations can be broadly classified into sequence-form \citep{VONSTENGEL1996220} and behavioral-form.
-Under the sequence-form, optimistic algorithms have been shown to enjoy last-iterate convergence guarantees~\citep{lee2021last}.
-Under the behavioral-form, perturbation-based approaches have also been applied successfully~\citep{perolat2021poincare,sokota2022unified,liu2022power}.
-Our asymmetric perturbation is compatible with both representations.
-Notably, our theoretical results in Theorem~\ref{thm:lic_rate} and Corollary~\ref{cor:lic_rate} hold under the sequence-form, and we empirically demonstrate strong performance under the behavioral-form as well.